Concept | API query enrichments#

 Bundled

-A bundled data deployment policy means that the contents of the lookup table are copied and deployed as part of the API service on the API node.
-This mode is generally preferred when the lookup table is fairly small.
+The contents of the lookup table are copied and deployed as part of the API service on the API node.
+This mode is generally preferred when the lookup table is small.

 Referenced

-A referenced data deployment policy means that the data for the lookup table is not managed by the API node.
-When you export an API service from Dataiku, the service does not contain the data.
+The data for the lookup table isn’t managed by the API node.
+When you export an API service from Dataiku, the service doesn’t contain the data.
 It only contains a reference to the original dataset, such as a connection name and a table name.
 It’s only available for SQL data.

 Slide depicting enrichment deployment policy.